myhdl/myhdl/doc/source/manual/reference.rst

 User-defined Verilog and VHDL code
 ----------------------------------

+User-defined code can be inserted in the Verilog or VHDL output through the use of function attributes.
+Suppose a function :func:`<func>` defines a hardware module.
+User-defined code can be specified for the function with the following function attributes:

+.. attribute:: <func>.vhdl_code

-A user can insert user-defined code in the Verilog or VHDL output by using the ``__verilog__`` or ``__vhdl__`` hook respectively.
+    A template string for user-defined code in the VHDL output.

-.. data:: __verilog__

-   When defined within a function under elaboration, this variable specifies user-defined code that should be used instead of Verilog converted code for that function.
-The user-defined code should be a Python format string that uses keys to refer to the variables that should be interpolated in the string.
-Any variable in the function context can be referred to.

-.. data:: __vhdl__
+.. attribute:: <func>.verilog_code

-   When defined within a function under elaboration, this variable specifies user-defined code that should be used instead of VHDL converted code for that function.
-The user-defined code should be a Python format string that uses keys to refer to the variables that should be interpolated in the string.
-Any variable in the function context can be referred to.
+    A template string for user-defined code in the Verilog output.

+When such a function attribute is defined, the normal conversion process is bypassed and the user-defined code is inserted instead.
+The template strings should be suitable for the standard :class:`string.Template` constructor.
+They can contain interpolation variables (indicated by a ``$`` prefix) for all signals in the context.
+Note that the function attribute can be defined anywhere where :func:`<func>` is visible, either outside or inside the function itself.

-These hooks cannot be used inside generator functions or decorated local functions, as these are not elaborated.
-In other words, they should be used in functions that define structure.
+These function attributes cannot be used with generator functions or decorated local functions, as these are not elaborated before simulation or conversion.
+In other words, they can only be used with functions that define structure.

 Conversion output verification